Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: Functional Inequalities and UQ for Discrete-Time Markov Processes

 Derivation of functional inequalities for many discrete-time Markov processes can be found in \cite{diaconis1996}.
 Here we investigate the resulting UQ bounds for one of these examples; see Section 4.6 in the above reference and also \cite{Diaconis1993} for further details and proofs regarding this example.

 Let $(V,E)$ be a symmetric, connected graph with $n$ vertices.
 Let $d(x)$ be the degree of a vertex $x\in V$ and $d_0=\max_x d(x)$.
 Fix $r\leq n$.
 The $r$-exclusion process is a Markov chain with state space being the set of cardinality $r$ subsets of $V$.
-Informally stated, the transition probabilities are defined as follows: Given an $r$-subset $A$, pick an element $x\in A$ with probability proportional to its degree.
+Informally stated, the transition probabilities are defined as follows: Given an $r$-subset $A$ (i.e., state of the chain), pick an element $x\in A$ with probability proportional to its degree.
 Uniformly randomly pick a vertex $y$ out of all those connected with $x$.
-If $y$ is not in $A$ then transition to the set $(A\setminus\{x\})\cup\{y\}$.
-Otherwise, the chain remains at $A$.
+If $y$ is not in $A$ then transition to the new state $(A\setminus\{x\})\cup\{y\}$.
+Otherwise, the chain remains at the set $A$.

 For each $(x,y)\in V\times V$, fix a path $\gamma_{x,y}$ from $x$ to $y$ in the graph and let $|\gamma_{x,y}|$ be its length.
 Define

 The generator of this Markov chain satisfies both a Poincar{\'e} inequality and a $\log$-Sobolev inequality with respective constants being